esa-tu-darmstadt/lulesh-task-based-hpx/README.md

 This implementation is used for the following publication.
 You may use this repository to reproduce the presented results.

 [Kalkhof2024] Torben Kalkhof, and Andreas Koch.
 2024. **Speeding-Up LULESH on HPX: Useful Tricks and Lessons Learned using a Many-Task-Based Approach**.
 In *The 7th Annual Parallel Applications Workshop, Alternatives To MPI+X (PAW-ATM)*.
-[Under Review]

 ## Build